RedHatEdge/patterns/blocks/aap-on-acp-install/README.md

 This block has a few key assumptions, in an attempt to keep things digestable:
 1. A target platform is installed and reachable.
 2. The installation content for the ansible automation platform operator is available.
-3. Persistent storage is available, either by local or converged storage.
+3. Persistent storage is available, either by local or converged storage, or another storage solution.
+4. Virtualization functionality is enabled in the BIOS of the underlying compute resources.

 The following example subnets/VLANs will be used:
 | VLAN | Subnet | Description |